awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

   If your Lambda function publishes messages to the local publish/subscribe broker or to AWS IoT Core, specify `aws.greengrass.LegacySubscriptionRouter` as a component dependency when you import the function\.
 When you deploy the legacy subscription router component, specify the subscriptions that the Lambda function uses\.
 For more information, see [Legacy subscription router](legacy-subscription-router-component.md)\.
 **Note**  <a name="legacy-subscription-router-requirement-note"></a>
 This component is required only if your Lambda function uses the `publish()` function in the AWS IoT Greengrass Core SDK\.
-If you update your Lambda function code to use the interprocess communication \(IPC\)s interface in the AWS IoT Device SDK, you don't need to deploy the legacy subscription router component\.
+If you update your Lambda function code to use the interprocess communication \(IPC\)s interface in the V2 AWS IoT Device SDK, you don't need to deploy the legacy subscription router component\.
 For more information, see the following [interprocess communication](interprocess-communication.md) services:
 [Publish/subscribe local messages](ipc-publish-subscribe.md)
 [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)
 + **Local volumes and devices**

   If your containerized Lambda function accesses local volumes or devices, specify those volumes and devices when you import the Lambda function\.
 This feature doesn't require a component dependency\.
++ **Local shadows**

+  If your Lambda function interacts with local shadows, you must update the Lambda function code to use the AWS IoT Device SDK V2\.
+You must also specify `aws.greengrass.ShadowManager` as a component dependency when you import the function\.
 + **Access other AWS services**

   If your Lambda function uses AWS credentials to make requests to other AWS services, specify `aws.greengrass.TokenExchangeService` as a component dependency when you import the function\.
 The core device's role alias must point to an IAM role that allows the core device to perform the AWS operations that the Lambda function uses\.
 For more information, see [Token exchange service](token-exchange-service-component.md) and [Authorize core devices to interact with AWS services](device-service-role.md)\.